VsevolodSauta/jobpool/backend.md

   - `FinalizedAt` timestamp set to current time (if not already set)
   - `AssigneeID` and `AssignedAt` are preserved (not cleared) for historical tracking
   - Returns `freedAssigneeIDs` map:
-    - Empty map if job was not assigned to an assignee
+    - Empty map if job was not assigned to an assignee, or job was in `UNKNOWN_RETRY` state (this state doesn't hold capacity)
-    - Contains `assignee_id` with count=1 if job was assigned
+    - Contains `assignee_id` with count=1 if job was assigned and in `RUNNING` or `CANCELLING` state (these states hold capacity)
 - If job not found or invalid state:
   - Returns error

 **Observable Effects**:
 - Job no longer eligible for scheduling (terminal state)
-- Capacity is freed for the assignee (if job was assigned)
+- Capacity is freed for the assignee if job was in `RUNNING` or `CANCELLING` state (not freed if job was in `UNKNOWN_RETRY` state)

 **Valid State Transitions**:
-- `RUNNING → STOPPED`: Job cancelled before completion
+- `RUNNING → STOPPED`: Job cancelled before completion (capacity freed)
-- `CANCELLING → STOPPED`: Job cancellation acknowledged by worker (normal cancellation flow)
+- `CANCELLING → STOPPED`: Job cancellation acknowledged by worker (normal cancellation flow, capacity freed)
-- `UNKNOWN_RETRY → STOPPED`: Job cancelled after worker reconnection
+- `UNKNOWN_RETRY → STOPPED`: Job cancelled after worker reconnection (capacity not freed, was already freed)

 **Backend Expectations**:
 - Must transition job to `STOPPED` state atomically